Morpheme Guggul (Commiphora Mukul)

 The recommended dosage for adults is 1 – 2 capsules or as suggested by the physician.
 It is important to take the supplement regularly to get optimal results.

-A 12 week study was carried-out on a group of participants to find the consequences of Guggul in the reduction of cholesterol levels.
+A 12 week study was carried-out on a group of participants to find the consequences of Guggul in the management of cholesterol levels.
 The research indicated that guggulipid (1500 mg) had an average reduction of 22% in the serum-cholesterol and 25% in triglycerides.
-In addition, the studies also showed that guggulipid did not work to the optimal level in people having high cholesterol reading of kind IIb (indicating increased triglycerides, LDL and VLDL).

 Is Morpheme Guggul safe for use?